EWaterman/EWaterman.github.io/_posts/Ch4/0004-05-01-page-composition.md

 categories: ["guide", "Drawing"]
 ---

-[Comic Book Paper](http://comicbookpaper.com/) (webapp) - You pick the number of panels in your page and it provides a whole bunch sample page layouts.
+[Comic Book Paper](http://comicbookpaper.com/) (webapp) - You pick the number of panels in your page and it provides a whole bunch of sample page layouts.
 Really, really cool.

 [Advanced Layouts: Paneling Outside the Box](http://dresdencodak.tumblr.com/post/841119890/advanced-layouts-paneling-outside-the-box) (article) - Aaron Diaz